Scotvet – Your local Glasgow vets

 Small Talk - Spring 2019

 Recently the Government declared that drug-resistant super bugs are as big a threat to humanity as climate change.
 This announcement was given as a new five–year plan to tackle the problem was unveiled.
-As part of this, there has been a commitment to reduce antibiotic use in animals by 25%, from the 2016 levels, by next year.
+As part of this, there has been a commitment to reduce antibiotic use in animals by 25%.